vis-au/progressive-steering/README.md

 This repository contains the source code of ProSteer, a benchmarking environment for steering in progressive visual analytics.

-ProSteer consists of two components: A `backend` component to retrieve data from a MySQL database that is currently of interest to the user, and a `frontend` component that progressively visualizes this data chunk-by-chunk and that allows to select data of interest using brushing.
+ProSteer consists of two components: A [`backend`](./backend/) component that reads data from a file using SQL, and a [`frontend`](./frontend/) component that progressively visualizes this data chunk-by-chunk and that allows to select data of interest using brushing.

 ## Contents

 The ProSteer project is structured in the following way:

 ```
-MySQL data/                 the AirBnB test dataset
+data/                       datasets used in the use cases
 backend/                    the code for the backend component
 exploratory-environment/    benchmarking results
 frontend/                   the code fo the interactive frontend component